 Roast wedges of sweet potato in a 500º oven for 20 to 25 minutes.
 Drizzle with extra virgin olive oil and turn the pieces over halfway through.
 Finish with a sprinkling of salt.

 International flavor: In Korea, sweet potato has become a popular pizza topping.
 Japanese use it for desserts and making a liquor called imo-joshu.
-On many streets in China, sweet potatoes are roasted in large drums in winter months.
-In many African countries, sweet potatoes, along with other root vegetables, are sun dried and eaten for breakfast or mixed with cassava to make a staple starch food.
+On many streets in China, sweet potatoes are roasted in large drums in the winter months.
+In many African countries, sweet potatoes, along with other root vegetables, are sun-dried and eaten for breakfast or mixed with cassava to make a staple starch food.

-Other uses for sweet potatoes: In South America they are combined with lime juice to make a cloth dye.
-Taiwanese business are making fuel from them.
+Other uses for sweet potatoes: In South America, they are combined with lime juice to make a cloth dye.
+Taiwanese businesses are making fuel from them.
 And in all places where sweet potatoes grow, the greens and stems are used for animal feed.